islo.yaml Configuration

 Check your configuration with:

-This shows your current auth state, configuration from islo.yaml, and detected tools.
+This shows your current auth state and configuration from islo.yaml.